Understanding The Aesthetics: Western Vs. Eastern Flower Arrangement Styles

 Minimalism

-Eastern arrangements often incorporate fewer blooms and emphasize open spaces between materials.
-Simplicity and suggestion take precedence over overt displays.
+Eastern arrangements often incorporate fewer blooms and emphasize open spaces between

 Eastern-Flower-ArrangementSimplicity-And-Harmony

-In terms of flower arrangement style, Japanese is one of the main branches of the eastern style, so let's compare it to the western style.
+In terms of flower arrangement style, Japanese is one of the main branches of the Eastern style, so let's compare it to the Western style.

-As you can see, Western and Eastern approaches to flower arranging differ quite a bit on visual impact, how materials are handled, spiritual foundations, and social significance.
-Where Western arrangements are flashy, densely packed statements designed to dazzle the eye, ikebana flower arrangements tend to be more simple, symbolic expressions crafted to awaken sensibility.
+As you can see, Western and Eastern approaches to flower arranging differ quite a bit on visual impact, how materials are handled, spiritual foundations, and social significance, where Western arrangements are flashy, densely packed statements designed to dazzle the eye, ikebana flower arrangements tend to be more simple, symbolic expressions crafted to awaken sensibility.

 Some other contrasts: